-LLC taxes are generally reported as a sole proprietor (one owner) or a partnership (multiple owners).
+Generally, limited liability company (LLC) taxes are reported as a sole proprietor on Form 1040 Schedule C if there is only one owner or on Form 1065 as a partnership if there are multiple owners.
 Sole proprietors and partnerships are flow-through entities, so the income is taxed on the owner’s tax return.
-However, it may benefit you to elect for your LLC to be taxed as a C corporation or S corporation.
+However, it may benefit you to elect for your LLC to be taxed as a C corporation (C-corp) or S corporation (S-corp).

 How LLC Taxes Work

 How LLC taxes work depends upon the type of federal tax entity the LLC chooses.
 By default, a single-member (owner) LLC is treated as a disregarded entity, which usually results in filing as a sole proprietor.
 If there is more than one owner, or member, the LLC is, by default, treated as a partnership.
-Single-member and multimember LLCs can elect to be taxed as S corporations (S-corps) or C corporations (C-corps).
+Single-member and multimember LLCs can elect to be taxed as S-corps or C-corps.

 If the owner of the LLC is an individual, then the LLC income and deductions are reported on Schedule C of the individual return, just like a sole proprietorship.
 If the owner of the LLC is a corporation, the LLC income and deductions are reported directly on the corporate tax return by combining it with all the other corporate income and expenses.
 So, when people say that a single-member LLC is taxed as a sole proprietor, they are assuming it is owned by an individual, which is usually the case.